 HIST 205 HP: American Imperialism, American Progressive.
-4. The years 1890-1925 witnessed tremendous upheavals as America became a world power abroad while at home, reform movements flourished alongside anti-immigrant campaigns, the lynching and disfranchisement of African-Americans, a widening gap between rich and poor and a Red Scare.
+4. The years 1890-1925 witnessed tremendous upheavals as America became a world power abroad while at home, reform movements flourished alongside anti-immigrant campaigns, the lynching and disfranchisement of African-Americans, a widening gap between rich and poor, and a Red Scare.
 Students engage in a semester-long project to define this crucial era through the public writings of those who shaped it.
 Prerequisite: ENGL 102.
 Fulfills historical perspectives requirement.

 HIST 212.
 HP: American Frontiers.
 4. Defining frontiers as contested places where people met and struggled over control of natural resources, the labor necessary to exploit those resources and the right to define the boundaries of society, the course examines various frontier regions across North America from the late eighteenth century through the early twentieth.
-The course also focuses on the importance of the mythology of the frontier in American society up to the present.
 Prerequisite: ENGL 102.
-Fulfills historical perspectives requirement.
+Fulfills historical perspectives and social justice/ environmental responsibility requirements.

 HIST 221.
 HP: North Carolina: Demographic History.
 4. Explores the demographic history of North Carolina from before the European invasion to the present, grappling with the idea and definition of immigrant, foreigner and outsider, as well as with issues involving regionalism, race, class, gender, religious difference and ethnicity.
 Prerequisite: ENGL 102.
-Fulfills historical perspectives requirement.
+Fulfills historical perspectives and social justice/environmental responsibility requirements.

 HIST 237.
 HP: Europe in Revolution, 1789-1918.
-4. A study of the main issues in 19th-century Western Europe-industrialization, shift from monarchy to constitutional government, growth of nationalism, socialism and imperialism-and their impact on Europe by the eve of the war in 1914.
+4. A study of the main issues in 19th century Western Europe - industrialization, shift from monarchy to constitutional government, growth of nationalism, socialism and imperialism - and their impact on Europe by the eve of the war in 1914.
 Prerequisite: ENGL 102.
 Fulfills historical perspectives requirement.

 HIST 238.
 HP: War and Peace: 20th Century Europe, 1914-present.
 4. This course compares different European countries and examines their relations with each other in a very ideologically driven century.
 While the course emphasizes politics and diplomacy, peace, war and socio-economic developments, it will also consider the history of the arts, science and technology, women, the environment, business, religion, ideas, law, culture and biography.
 Prerequisite: ENGL 102.
 Fulfills historical perspectives requirement.

 MUS 119.
 HP: Music and Social Conflict..
 4. Examines a period of history that includes both the continuation of Classical/Romantic traditions and the dramatic and sometimes sudden shifts in Western musical style directly affected by world crisis.
-The music studied will include works from the various movements of Modernism, Neoclassicism and specific works inspired by the Holocaust.
+The music studied will include works from the various movements of Modernism, Neoclassicism and specific 104 Guilford College works inspired by the Holocaust.
 Prerequisite: ENGL 102.
 Fulfills historical perspectives requirement.